-A flea lays her eggs on the host, be it man or beast, and as that man or beast walks around the house the eggs fall off and the life cycle begins; on carpets, bare floors and furniture.
+A flea lays her eggs on the host, be it man or beast, and as that man or beast walks around the house the eggs fall off and the life cycle proceeds; on carpets, bare floors, and furniture.

-Using Foggers for Flea Control
+Using Foggers For Flea Control

-There were eight of us and only a few were bitten.
+There were eight of us, and only a few were bitten.
 Luckily, I wasn't one of them.
 I don't know why that is.
 Perhaps there are certain body chemistry profiles that fleas find appealing.

 The best idea is to buy flea control products from your veterinarian or a pet supply store where the personnel are very knowledgeable, and follow their directions to the letter.

-If you do have to fog your house, be sure to buy the foggers with an IGR such as Methoprene, Precor, Nylar, etc. IGR’s (Insect Growth Regulators) disrupt the life cycle of fleas (and only fleas, by the way) in the egg and larval stage, sort of like birth control for fleas.
+If you do have to fog your house, be sure to buy the foggers that contain an IGR such as Methoprene, Precor, Nylar, etc. IGR’s (Insect Growth Regulators) disrupt the life cycle of fleas (and only fleas, by the way) in the egg and larval stage, sort of like birth control for fleas.

-You’ll use this to pre-treat areas the fogging material won’t reach (i.e. under cushions and furniture and inside closets), and that would otherwise provide a safe haven for the fleas.
+You’ll use this to pre-treat areas the fogging material won’t reach (i.e., under cushions, under furniture, and inside closets), and that would otherwise provide a safe haven for the fleas to escape to.
 You need to treat the animals, too.

 Shampoo Flea Treatments